 11 Classic, Affordable Thanksgiving Recipes

 Is there a better holiday than Thanksgiving?
 No gift-giving or costume-buying to worry about, and the much-loved food is surprisingly affordable to make.
 Even hosts who spring for a whole turkey can make up for the expense elsewhere on the table.
-These budget-friendly Thanksgiving recipes are time-honored classics that feature inexpensive ingredients.
+These budget-friendly Thanksgiving dishes are time-honored classics that feature inexpensive ingredients, and some can be used in delicious leftover recipes.

-Not only are potatoes cheap, at less than $1 a pound, mashed potatoes are easy to make, and these are so delicious they don't even need gravy.
+Not only are potatoes cheap at less than $1 a pound, they are also versatile.
+There are many ways to celebrate the humble spud.
+Mashed potatoes are easy to make, and these are so delicious they don't even need gravy.
 Start by peeling and cutting about one potato per person into cubes.
 Boil the potato cubes 15 to 20 minutes, or until extremely tender, then drain and place in a mixing bowl.
 For five to 10 servings, add 4 to 6 tablespoons of sour cream, 2 to 4 tablespoons of milk, and 2 to 4 tablespoons of butter, according to taste.
 Blend with a mixer until perfectly creamy and add a pinch of salt and pepper.
 As a final touch, top with fresh chopped chives and shredded cheddar cheese.

 No need to buy the main ingredient in this dish -- just save the ends and stale pieces of bread typically left over from a loaf.
 Store them in the freezer for a few weeks ahead of time, thawing and chopping into cubes when it's time to cook.
 Stuffing instructions from Recipe4Living call for three to five loaves' worth of bread, along with chicken broth, turkey giblets, two bunches of celery, one onion, butter, and sage.